jspears/gazel/ELECTRON_FIXES_SUMMARY.md

 ### App Won't Open on Other Macs
 - App must be signed and notarized for distribution
-- Use `pnpm make` with signing credentials
+- Use `yarn make` with signing credentials
 - Verify notarization: `spctl --assess --verbose=4 --type execute Gazel.app`